willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 **Request**<br>
 WfiRequestContainer

-The following example shows a request from Shifts that asks whether a shift entity (a shift with ID SHFT_12345678-1234-1234-1234-1234567890ab) with the properties listed in **body** can be saved in Shifts.
+The following example shows a request from Shifts that asks whether the shift, whose ID is SHFT_12345678-1234-1234-1234-1234567890ab and has the properties listed in **body**, can be saved in Shifts.
 This request was triggered when a user created a shift in Shifts.

 ```http
 {